CCL17

 Arteriosclerosis: CCL17 could be detected in high concentrations in damaged tissue in arteriosclerosis.

-CCL17 and carcinomas: CCL17 is very important for the reaction of the human body to carcinoma development.
+CCL17 and carcinomas: CCL17 is very important for the response of the human body to carcinoma development.
 Some cancers, such as breast cancer, produce CCL17, which attracts T-regulatory cells and thus promotes the cancer's ability to invade.
 On the other hand, CCL17 also activates tumor-infiltrating lymphocytes.
 In this respect, in many types of cancer, the more CCL17 is present in the area, the better the prognosis for survival or cure.

 Literature